Which city is cheaper, Philadelphia or Cincinnati?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Cincinnati as well as Philadelphia.
+Many travelers come to Cincinnati for the family-friendly experiences.
 Also, many visitors come to Philadelphia in the summer for the city activities, the music scene, and the family-friendly experiences.

 Cincinnati is around the same temperature as Philadelphia in the summer.
-The temperature in Cincinnati is usually 79°F (26°C) in July, and Philadelphia stays around 77°F (25°C).
+The daily temperature in Cincinnati averages around 79°F (26°C) in July, and Philadelphia fluctuates around 77°F (25°C).

 The sun comes out a lot this time of the year in Philadelphia.
 People are often attracted to the plentiful sunshine in Cincinnati this time of the year.
 In the summer, Cincinnati often gets more sunshine than Philadelphia.
 Cincinnati gets 298 hours of sunny skies this time of year, while Philadelphia receives 273 hours of full sun.